-For every project you add to Codeship we create an SSH Key that is itself encrypted strongly and only decrypted shortly before being used in the build virtual machine.
+For every project you add to CodeShip we create a SSH key that is itself encrypted strongly and only decrypted shortly before being used in the build virtual machine.
 For every build we start a new and clean virtual machine.
 All changes you make (including file system changes) are stored in a ramdisk which is removed as soon as your build finishes (tests and deployment).
 None of your data is ever stored on any hard drive on our build servers.

 All communication between your browser and our website is SSL encrypted, as is all communication to our Openredis queue.
 All communication to the build virtual machines is done over SSH.

-On Codeship Basic, with permission our support team can open an SSH debug session in to your build machine which allows us to see your source code.
+On CodeShip Basic, with permission, our support team can open a SSH debug session which allows us to see your source code.

-On Codeship Pro, we have no direct access to your source control but our support team can see your builds and build logs, as well as account information.
+On CodeShip Pro, we have no direct access to your source code but our support team can see your builds and build logs, as well as account information.

 To run your tests, we need to check out your code from your source code provider.
-Currently we support GitHub, GitLab, and Bitbucket.
-You can sign up for the Codeship via Email as well but as soon as you connect a repository with your Codeship account you are telling your source code provider that you allow us to check out your private repositories.
+We support GitHub, GitLab, and Bitbucket.
+You can sign up for CodeShip via email as well but as soon as you connect a repository with your CodeShip account you are telling your source code provider that you allow us to check out your private repositories.

-You can revoke permission in your source code provider settings and by removing the Codeship’s deploy keys and service hooks from your projects’ configuration pages.
+You can revoke permission in your source code provider settings and by removing CodeShip’s deploy keys and service hooks from your projects’ configuration pages.

 Our whole infrastructure is based on Amazon EC2 or services built on top of it.
 EC2 is one of the most trusted, tried and tested hosting services out there.
 The services we use are:

-As outlined in our Terms of Service we only access your source code for a build or support request.
-We do not have any way to access your repository outside of our build environment.
+Note: Although we do have access to your source code, as outlined in our Terms of Service, we only access it for a build or support request.
+We do not have any way to access your source code repository outside of our build environment.

-For various roles, Codeship will hire part-time workers or 3rd party contractors.
-All employees - full time, part time or external - are given appropriately limited resource access and security requirements.
+For various roles, CodeShip will hire part-time workers or third-party contractors.
+All employees - full-time, part-time or external - are given appropriately limited resource access and security requirements.

 We have a more detailed security checklist available on request.
 Get in touch if you need more information.

-If you have any further questions you can send an email to email@example.com.
+If you have any further questions you can contact firstname.lastname@example.org.